• Skip to primary navigation

 Oregano is more pungent and bitter, with a pepper flavor.
 Both herbs have strong aromas.

-These differences should be taken into account when deciding which herb to use in recipes, as it will affect the taste.
+These differences should be taken into account when deciding which herb to use in recipes, as it will affect the taste - see extract vs flavor explanation for taste.

 Appearance and Leaf Shape